The Haunted House

 © Disney

 The Haunted House was the first scary short starring Mickey, but it was not the first scary cartoon released by Disney.
 That honor belongs to The Skeleton Dance – a Silly Symphony cartoon released earlier in 1929.
-In fact, The Haunted House borrowed a bit of animation from the Skeleton Dance.
+In fact, The Haunted House borrowed a bit of animation from The Skeleton Dance.
 Here’s a link to the short:

-Fun Fact – the animated padlock used to lock the door in The Haunted House was also used in the 1933 Mickey short The Mad Doctor.
+Fun Fact: the animated padlock used to lock the door in The Haunted House was also used in the 1933 Mickey short The Mad Doctor.

 Sources: